edgarshurtado/Knowledge-Log/symfony.md

 > I had to use this hack because of I couldn't specify the path to web as when you execute the command from the console `php app\console assets:install path`

+## Change execution time for the app

+You have to use the ini_set('max_execution_time', 0);

+If you set it in a controller it'll only afect to that controller process, if you set it in `app.php` or `app_dev.php` it will afect the whole project.